AaronSVMB/DA_4_MGPGG/ReadMe.md

 - Produces summary statistics on the Risk Preferences across sessions
 - A simple bar chart to visualize the distribution of this content

+## Questionnaire

+Goal.
+Store questionnaire responses from subjects in an easy to read way.
+We utilized 3 different surveys for this experiment
+- Aaron's survey – used for the first session of the shared endowment as we were waiting on Larry's survey to be approved for IRB.
+This survey is similar to Larry's, but shorter and lacks some of the strategy ellicitation questiosn that Larry's survey utilizes
+- Larry's Single Survey - survey used for all single group treatments
+- Larry's multi survey - survey used for all multi-group treatments.
+The same questions are asked in Single and Survey with appropriate wording alterations and one additional question is nested in this survey.

+With this survey information, I produce a document that highlights some interesting responses from subjects that can be used for anecdotal pieces in a presentation as well as produce summary statistics on the non-short answer questions.

 ### Pathing

 "export PYTHONPATH=$PYTHONPATH:./src"